-- Consulting with Bob Kirchherr, CSP, Principal and Indoor Air Quality and Industrial Hygienist for O'Reilly, Talbot & Okun Engineering Associate to review the city's air systems at all municipal buildings police and fire HQ, City Hall, Schools, etc. - Continuing the deep cleaning of all city buildings and facilities - Continuing to monitor city parks on social distancing aspects - Installing signs at city parks reminding residents to wear face coverings when social distancing is not possible - Reviewing and implementing plans and procedures for cleaning measures and maintenance of city parks for reopening phase - Continuing to review potential alternate site locations for homeless triage tenting facility and population surge facility for short-term and long-term aspects pending the duration of pandemic if needed
+- Consulting with Bob Kirchherr, CSP, Principal and Indoor Air Quality and Industrial Hygienist for O'Reilly, Talbot & Okun Engineering Associate to review the city's air systems at all municipal buildings police and fire HQ, City Hall, Schools, etc. - Continuing the deep cleaning of all city buildings and facilities - Continuing to monitor city parks on social distancing aspects - Installing signs at city parks reminding residents to wear face coverings when social distancing is not possible - Reviewing and implementing plans and procedures for cleaning measures and maintenance of city parks for reopening phase

-- Homeless triage tenting facility to be taken down July 30, 2020 - Continuing to review the city's phased reopening plan based on the Governors guidance and recommendations - Reviewing all protocols and procedures for short and long term reopening aspects - Reviewing and preparing for the reopening of city facilities for the summer, if public health and safety permits - Phase I - Parks continue to be open for passive recreation - Golf courses are open with restrictions - Tennis courts open with restrictions - Park toll booths will reopen - Farmers markets with restrictions - Forest Park Zoo - Park picnics will be allowed with restrictions - Riverfront boating and kayak rents with restrictions - Phase II - No summer camps - Pools and beaches to remain closed - Playgrounds to reopen - Splash pads to reopen - Phase III - Outdoor performance venues with restrictions; - Museums, cultural and historical sites; - Certain indoor recreational activities with low potential for contact with restrictions; - Certain sports may hold games and practices with restrictions - King Philip's Stockade, Carriage House and Emma's Place are open for renting for private functions, with restrictions - Continues to review the health measures and facility needs for municipal buildings during city's phased reopening will adhere to state guidance and recommendations - Utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Temperature check for employees and visitors before entering municipal buildings - Hand sanitizer at each entrance and exit - Limiting entrances and exits to a minimum within building and fire code - Install protective health and safety measures at locations where the public gathers and interacts with city staff - Reviewing air flow and ventilation systems in public buildings - Installing pedestrian traffic flow signs and 6 feet distancing floor decals in municipal buildings - Providing city employees with proper PPE's to preserve workforce - Coordinating with each city department to identify the needs for Phased reopening
+- Continuing to review potential alternate site locations for homeless triage tenting facility and population surge facility for short-term and long-term aspects pending the duration of pandemic if needed - Homeless triage tenting facility to be taken down July 30, 2020 - Continuing to review the city's phased reopening plan based on the Governors guidance and recommendations - Reviewing all protocols and procedures for short and long term reopening aspects - Reviewing and preparing for the reopening of city facilities for the summer, if public health and safety permits - Phase I - Parks continue to be open for passive recreation - Golf courses are open with restrictions - Tennis courts open with restrictions - Park toll booths will reopen - Farmers markets with restrictions - Forest Park Zoo - Park picnics will be allowed with restrictions - Riverfront boating and kayak rents with restrictions - Phase II - No summer camps - Pools and beaches to remain closed - Playgrounds to reopen - Splash pads to reopen - Phase III - Outdoor performance venues with restrictions; - Museums, cultural and historical sites; - Certain indoor recreational activities with low potential for contact with restrictions; - Certain sports may hold games and practices with restrictions - King Philip's Stockade, Carriage House and Emma's Place are open for renting for private functions, with restrictions - Continues to review the health measures and facility needs for municipal buildings during city's phased reopening will adhere to state guidance and recommendations - Utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Temperature check for employees and visitors before entering municipal buildings - Hand sanitizer at each entrance and exit - Limiting entrances and exits to a minimum within building and fire code - Install protective health and safety measures at locations where the public gathers and interacts with city staff - Reviewing air flow and ventilation systems in public buildings - Installing pedestrian traffic flow signs and 6 feet distancing floor decals in municipal buildings - Providing city employees with proper PPE's to preserve workforce - Coordinating with each city department to identify the needs for Phased reopening

-Public Safety
+Public Safety Fire

-Fire

-- 1 out due to coronavirus - 3 have been called up and activated by Massachusetts National Guard - Smoke detector inspections began Monday, June 15, 2020 for homes and daycares

-- Announced Food Drive to help residents in need.
+- 1 out due to coronavirus - 3 have been called up and activated by Massachusetts National Guard - Smoke detector inspections began Monday, June 15, 2020 for homes and daycares - Announced Food Drive to help residents in need.
 Non-perishable food items can be donated and dropped off at city fire stations.
-Residents are encouraged to call ahead or ring the doorbell and to leave items at the door for social distancing aspects. - Continues with proactive sanitizing and disinfecting measures - Utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Responded to several local fires - SFD reminds residents to be mindful and careful with smoking materials and other flammable items - Commissioner BJ Calvi held a Public Service Announcement (PSA) to address the increase in fireworks across the city. - Reminded residents that buying, using and having fireworks is illegal in the Commonwealth and the City and if caught the fireworks will be seized and citations will be issued - Asked residents to be mindful of individuals with PTSD and those with animals - Reminded residents that fireworks do present a potential fire hazard and could accidently start fires
+Residents are encouraged to call ahead or ring the doorbell and to leave items at the door for social distancing aspects. - Continues with proactive sanitizing and disinfecting measures - Utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Responded to several local fires - SFD reminds residents to be mindful and careful with smoking materials and other flammable items - Commissioner BJ Calvi joined with Mayor Sarno for a swearing in ceremony for 5 new firefighters and the promotion of a Deputy Chief